Optimal Descartes' Rule of Signs for Circuits: Introduction

 Figure~\ref{fig:MixedCells} depicts a mixed subdivision of each of the Minkowski sums $\A_i + \A_i$, $i=1,2,3$.
 Notice that for the support set $\A_2$, any mixed subdivision has at most two mixed cells.
 In the other two cases, we show three mixed cells.
 But we will see in Example~\ref{ex:mixed3} that if we consider $\A_3$, only two of the three mixed cells can be decorated by any matrix $C$.
 This is coherent with our previous observation that $n_{\A_3}(C)$ cannot exceed $2$.

 \end{example}

 A lower bound for $\max_{C} n_\A(C)$, also based on regular subdivisions of the Min\-kow\-ski sum $\A+ \dots + \A$ and Viro's method, was obtained in~\cite{ir96} for any value of $n$ and $m$.
-These degeneration methods don't seem to be able to give an upper bound for $n_\A(C)$ beyond the case $n=1$ or the case $m=n+2$ we solve here.
+These degeneration methods don't seem to be able to give an